-Click to select a cell, click again to edit.
+Click on a cell to select it, and click again to edit it.

-You can copy and paste existing rules by selecting the rows to copy ('Shift + click' adds to the selection), right-click and choose copy, then right-click and choose append.
+You can copy and paste existing rules by selecting the rows to copy (Shift+click adds to the selection), right-click and choose 'Copy', then right-click and choose 'Append'.

-Once you have finished editing the rules, click on the 'Save' button
+Once you have finished editing the rules, click on the Save button

-Finally, click the 'Validate' button , to check for errors in the table of rules.
+Finally, click the Validate button , to check for errors in the table of rules.